EvelynGao233/Ruby-game/README.md

 # Reference:

-The front part are followed by the video provided by the Mario Visic:
+The first part is followed by the video provided by the Mario Visic:

 https://www.youtube.com/watch?v=sWsD_r_DQ4c&t=1420s